 Simply rinse fruits and vegetables under running water before you cook or eat them.

 Q: How can I disinfect my clothing?

-A: If you are concerned about possible contamination on your clothing, washing and/or drying your clothes at a high temperature will help kill the virus, as will detergents that contain bleach.
+A: If you are concerned about possible contamination on your clothing, washing and/or drying your clothes at a warmer temperature will help kill the virus, as will detergents that contain bleach or adding a laundry sanitizer.
 Do not use disinfectant sprays on clothing.

-Only wash clothes with hot water and/or bleach if it is safe for the fabric.
+Only wash clothes at a temperature that is safe for the fabric.
 Always check the garment’s care label for instructions.